What Are Blockchain Applications and How to Develop One

 A permissioned blockchain allows only authorized participants.
 All users have roles and permissions.
 A permissioned blockchain has rules that regulate transactions between network members.
 This type of blockchain is great for managing operations within organizations.

-In this article we’ll discuss how to develop blockchain applications, and what are the best practices of blockchain application development.
+In this article, we’ll discuss how to build a blockchain application, and what are the best practices for blockchain application development.

 Benefits of blockchain apps